1,000+ Opportunities

 Refer to the designee to confirm receipt.
 If they did not receive the email, contact the SCDE grant manager to ensure receipt or if the application will need to be re-entered.
 South Carolina Department of Education Page 7

-Based on current listing details, eligibility includes: See the South Carolina grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: See the South Carolina grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.